infobloxopen/themis/README.md

 ```

 ### Policy and Rule Combining Algorithms
-Policy and rule combinig algorithms define how to use child policies or rules of given policy set or policy and how to combine their effects, statuses and obligations.
+Policy and rule combining algorithms define how to use child policies or rules of given policy set or policy and how to combine their effects, statuses and obligations.
 Themis supports following algorithms:
 - **FirstApplicableEffect** - evaluates child policies or rules one by one until meets any other than **NotApplicable** effect (see details below);
 - **DenyOverrides** - evaluates child policies or rules one by one until meets **Deny** effect;
 - **Mapper** - evaluates map expression and uses result to find child policy or rule to evaluate.